Halloween is here………BOO!!!

 It’s can be of great impact to take a break from the regular, long-term repertoire and infuse some quick, fun, and short-term rounds.
 A round can change an entire rehearsal dynamic whether taught by rote, sight-read, or spoon-fed.
 A simple musical change can result in new learning and positively impact the regularly-scheduled repertoire moving forward.

 Even a fine high school can appreciate a simple round.
 My high school choirs perform the Trick or Treat Round every choir Halloween.
 Here are two rounds that are perfect for Halloween:

 - Have You Seen The Ghost of John and Pumpkin Eyes.
 The lyrics for this “Halloween round” have been changed from “Ah Poor Bird”.)

 - Trick or Treat – Halloween Round: This round uses holiday festivity to teach articulation.

 This is plain-old fun.
 Each section has a volunteer mummy as the entire section has 2 minutes to wrap the mummy with rolls of toilet paper.
 At the end of the two minutes, the entire section backs away from their mummy, and everyone votes for the best mummy.
 It’s a 5 minute break, possibly at the end of class, but these 5 minutes bring the group together, make for great photos, and create a special moment.

 9. Change a section of the music from major to minor

-A little treat, or should I say, “tuh-reat?”, goes a long way; students will remember getting candy on their way out.
+A little treat, or should I say, “tuh-reat?”, goes a long way; give the students candy on their way out.
 If you have officers, this is something they can do.
 As a result of this little gesture, they’ll leave the rehearsal with a positive memory.

 Some Bury Last Words:

 Cultivating a choral community is essential to any fine choral program.
-Consider Choir Halloween as one of our built-in opportunities to foster bonding, reinforce specific skills, and create a memorable rehearsal that students will look forward to year after year!
+As a result, consider Choir Halloween as one of our built-in opportunities to foster bonding, reinforce specific skills, and create a memorable rehearsal that students will look forward to year after year!